 Since the master oscillators of most synthesizers operate at 5 or 10 Mhz, one can usually couple a small sample of the oscillator's signal back into the antenna jack (use a piece of wire or a meter probe & a coax "tee" connector).
 While receiving on AM, directly compare the standard's frequency with WWV on the appropriate frequency.
 [This works especially well on 30 meters since the 10 MHz WWV signal is only 100-150 KHz down the band; any 30M antenna should receive it very well.]
 If the two frequencies are different, you will hear a growl or squeal.
 If they are the same, you will hear nothing (or a slow "pulsating" of the background noise if the two are a fraction of a Hz apart in frequency).

 If there is an error, you adjust a small variable capacitor that is part of the frequency standard to "pull" the crystal's frequency ever-so-slightly to make it match WWV's frequency.
-[Traditionally this process was referred to as "zero-beating" as the squealing tone will drop to nothing as you match frequencies and then rise again as you move off to the other side of WWV's frequency.]
+[Traditionally this process was referred to as "zero-beating" as the squealing tone will drop to nothing as you match frequencies and then rise again as you move off to the other side of WWV's frequency.
+Musicians will recognize this is the same process as tuning string instruments against a reference tone.]
 Usually this alignment process requires taking the cabinet off the radio, although some radios do provide an access hole on the side or bottom of the case.

 Or note the frequency error and add (or subtract, depending on the error direction) this value from the dial reading to determine what frequency you are really on.